finos/legend-engine/legend-engine-pure/legend-engine-pure-ide/legend-engine-pure-ide-light-http-server/README.md

 #### Specifying repositories to exclude

 You can specify a regex pattern to exclude repositories by using the excludeRepositories configuaration.
-This is useful for 'badly' structured repositories where the definition files and repository directories live in the same parent directory
+This is useful for 'badly' structured repositories where multile definition files and repositories live in the same parent directory

 ```
   "requiredRepositories" : ["blah*"]